-Academic Year: 2017/2018
+Academic Year: 2023/2024

 Bachelor's Degree Programme

-If the result of the test is negative, the student can enroll, but he/she receives a supplementary educational debt (OFA), which means that the student must fill any gaps in his/ her background through specific activities organized by the University.
+If the result of the test is negative, the student can enroll, but they receive a supplementary required exam (OFA), which means that the student must fill any gaps in their background through specific activities organized by the University.

 More information on OFA for this programme is available on the webpage dedicated to admission requirements.